 Compiled by Cara DeGette, Editor, GPHN

-The following is a synopsis of topics that were discussed at the January GPHC monthly community meeting.
-The next meeting is Thursday, Feb.
-6, at 2823 Fairfax St. beginning at 6:30 p.m.
-It is free and open to the public.
+The following is a synopsis of what was discussed during the Feb.
+7 Greater Park Hill Community, Inc. monthly meeting.
+The next community meeting is Thursday, March.
+7, beginning at 6:30 p.m. at 2823 Fairfax St. The April meeting will be Thursday, April 4 beginning at 6:30 p.m.
+The meetings are free and open to the public.
 Everyone is welcome.